 Becoming a licensed sponsor

-For guidance on becoming a Home Office licensed sponsor, please refer to the full policy guidance on sponsoring a migrant worker on GOV.UK
+For guidance on becoming a Home Office licensed sponsor.
+Please refer to the full policy guidance on sponsoring a migrant worker on GOV.UK

-You need to apply to be a sponsor if you want to recruit workers through the skilled worker route from outside the resident labour market from 1 January 2021.
+You need to apply to be a sponsor if you want to recruit workers through the skilled worker route.
+From outside the resident labour market from 1 January 2021.
 Until then, current immigration rules will apply.

-Existing sponsors will automatically be granted a new skilled worker licence or ICT licence, with an expiry date consistent with their current licence, and receive an appropriate allocation of certificates of sponsorship.
+Existing sponsors will automatically be granted a new skilled worker licence or ICT licence, with an expiry date consistent with their current licence.
+And receive an appropriate allocation of certificates of sponsorship.

 The standard processing time for an application is usually eight weeks and will start when we receive your application.